 Jamaican castor oil - This is a variation of castor oil and best used in type 4 hair, unless used in formulations (we also use it in our shampoo bars!
 But just a bit as it can leave hair greasy).

-Coconut oil - It's AMAZING in hair!
+Coconut oil - It's AMAZING for hair, especially those with Type 4 hair.
 Coconut oil has no substitutions, really.
 It deeply penetrates the hair strand, but it can also make your hair look greasy if too much of it is used.

 Camellia seed oil - Very light, very expensive, and very good for imparting some shine in the hair.
 Not so easy to find if you're looking for it at your local supermarket.
 Camellia is one classy gal!